wp-plugins/soliloquy-lite/readme.txt

 = Features =

-* Usage of custom post types to create an unlimited number of WordPress sliders.
+* Usage of a custom post type to create an unlimited number of WordPress sliders.
-* Drag-and-drop image uploading, sorting and saving.
+* Drag-and-drop image uploading, sorting and saving for each WordPress slider that you build.
 * Completely SEO optimized with the ability to specify alt and title tags for your images within the slider.
 * Completely responsive (with touch enabled swiping).
 * Shortcode and template tags handy so that you can insert your WordPress slider anywhere in your theme.